Katie Simpson

 Katie Simpson is a Canadian journalist who is currently a foreign correspondent for CBC News based in Washington, D.C.

 Education

-Simpson holds a Bachelor’s degree in media, information and techno culture from Western University.
+Simpson holds a bachelor's degree in media, information and techno culture from Western University.

 Career

 Simpson reported on the Rob Ford video scandal for CP24.

-Simpson became a foreign correspondent at the CBC News Washington Bureau in October 2019.
+She worked in the parliamentary press gallery in Ottawa until 2019 when she became a foreign correspondent at the CBC News Washington Bureau in October 2019.

 Simpson covered the 2019 Canadian federal election and the 2020 United States elections for CBC.

+In 2024, she reported on the prosecution of Donald Trump in New York.